Jerry Seinfeld And More Celebs Have Ties To Countries In Trump Travel Ban

 Steve Jobs

 Genius Steve Jobs was adopted as an infant, but his birth father was a young Syrian immigrant named Abdul Fattah Jandali, according to the News America Media.
-Jobs’ birth mother, Joanne Schieble, a German-American.
+Jobs’ birth mother, Joanne Schieble, is a German-American.
 Schieble’s father would not allow her to marry a Muslim, and an Arab, so she put Jobs up for adoption at birth.
-Steve Jobs was adopted by an Armenian-American family who were unable to conceive.
+Steve Jobs was adopted by an Armenian-American couple who was unable to conceive.

 JENNA DEWAN